Who is FMS, Inc.?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with FMS, Inc. is to work with a professional credit repair company.
 They delete millions of negative items every year from companies like FMS, Inc. on behalf of their clients.

 And they may be able to help you too.

 Will FMS, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the FMS, Inc. debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the FMS, Inc. debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with FMS, Inc. again.